afrigon/fastapi-template/README.md

 # Fast API Template

-this is a template project to build api using the [FastAPI](https://github.com/tiangolo/fastapi) library.
+This is a template project to build api using the [FastAPI](https://github.com/tiangolo/fastapi) library.

 ## Start the application

+The run script will start the app with the `DEBUG` flag turned on.

 ```sh
 make run